 All slope areas required to be preserved subject to this section shall be placed within conservation easements pursuant to the standards of Section 20.05.040 (Easements).

 (4) Excessive Slopes

-Areas of land where the pre-development slopes are greater than 18 percent shall not be disturbed for any improvements with the exception of utility lines.
+Areas of land where the pre-development slopes are 25 percent or greater shall not be disturbed for any improvements with the exception of utility lines.

 (5) Steep Slopes